matlab-deep-learning/llms-with-matlab/README.md

-# Large Language Models with MATLAB®
+# Large Language Models (LLMs) with MATLAB®

 This repository contains example code to demonstrate how to connect MATLAB to the OpenAI™ Chat Completions API (which powers ChatGPT™).
 This allows you to leverage the natural language processing capabilities of GPT models directly within your MATLAB environment.

-The functionality shown here simply serves as an interface to the ChatGPT API.
-You should be familiar with the limitations and risks associated with using this technology as well as with [OpenAI terms and policies](https://openai.com/policies).
+The functionality shown here serves as an interface to the ChatGPT API.
+To start using the ChatGPT API, you first need to obtain the OpenAI API keys.
 You are responsible for any fees OpenAI may charge for the use of their API.

+The current LLMs supported are:
+- gpt-3.5-turbo
+- gpt-3.5-turbo-0613
+- gpt-3.5-turbo-16k
+- gpt-3.5-turbo-16k-0613
+- gpt-4
+- gpt-4-0613
+- gpt-4-32k
+- gpt-4-32k-0613

+For details on the specification of each model, check the official [OpenAI documentation](https://platform.openai.com/docs/models).

 ## Setup
 1. Clone the repository to your local machine.

     ```bash